- well-spoken (adj.)

 - wether (n.)

-- "male sheep," especially a castrated one, Old English weðer "ram," from Proto-Germanic *wethruz (cognates: Old Saxon wethar, Old Norse veðr, Old High German widar, German Widder, Gothic wiþrus "lamb"), literally "yearling," from PIE root *wet- (2) "year" (cognates: Sanskrit vatsah "calf," Greek etalon "yearling," Latin vitulus "calf," literally "yearling").
+- "male sheep," especially a castrated one, Old English weðer "ram," from Proto-Germanic *wethruz (source also of Old Saxon wethar, Old Norse veðr, Old High German widar, German Widder, Gothic wiþrus "lamb"), literally "yearling," from PIE root *wet- (2) "year" (source also of Sanskrit vatsah "calf," Greek etalon "yearling," Latin vitulus "calf," literally "yearling").

 - wetland (n.)

 - 1743, from wet (adj.) + land (n.).

 - wetness (n.)

 - Old English wetnise; see wet (adj.) + -ness.

 - wey (n.)

 - dry goods weight of fixed amount (but varying over time and place), Old English weg "scales, balance, weight" (see weigh).